JustenMX/ntu-price-cart-app/README.md

 Additonal implementations:

+- Stats dashboard that takes in the accumulative values from the table and calculates `Total Expenses`, `Total Nett` and `Total Savings`
-- Refactored the code using useReducer and useContext hooks ([refactor-reducer-context-branch](https://github.com/JustenMX/ntu-price-cart-app/tree/a0af1b5637e6c812c1bf9528352c8a34c8ca629a "branch merge history"))
+- Refactored the code using `useReducer` and `useContext` hooks ([refactor-reducer-context-branch](https://github.com/JustenMX/ntu-price-cart-app/tree/a0af1b5637e6c812c1bf9528352c8a34c8ca629a "branch merge history"))
-- Add CRUD application to ViewList Component - ([crud-viewList-branch](https://github.com/JustenMX/ntu-price-cart-app/tree/crud-viewList-branch))
+- Add CRUD application to ViewList Component ([crud-viewList-branch](https://github.com/JustenMX/ntu-price-cart-app/tree/crud-viewList-branch))

+---

+Currently Working on:

+- Further refactoring of the rest of the states and props